 Komodo National Park Opening Hours

-Komodo Island welcome visitors every day for 24 hours.
+Komodo Island welcomes visitors every day for 24 hours.
 As there is no way visitors roam freely on the island without a licensed guide.
-Plan ahead the trip.
+Plan ahead for the trip.

 |Komodo National Park Opening Hours|